Virginia and Maryland, by A.M. Mallet. 1685

 Allain Manesson Mallet (1630-1706)

 Allain Manesson Mallet was born the son of Philippe Mallet in 1630.
-His father was an ingénieur ordinaire to Louis XIV, and a professor of mathematics around 1645.
-Allain at first carried muskets to the regiment of guards of Louis XIV and then became an engineer like his father.
-Later becoming a sergeant-major of artillery he traveled extensively in Spain and Portugal, supervising the fortifications there.
-On his return to France he was named master of mathematics.
+His father was an ingénieur ordinaire to Louis XIV and a professor of mathematics around 1645.
+Allain, at first, carried muskets to the regiment of guards of Louis XIV and then became an engineer like his father.
+Later becoming a sergeant-major of artillery, he travelled extensively in Spain and Portugal, supervising the fortifications there.
+On his return to France, he was named master of mathematics.
 In 1671 he published the Travaux de Mars, a book on military fortifications.
-He followed in 1683 with the work concerned here, the Description de L'Univers, which was a five-volume geographical text covering all aspects of the subject.
+He followed in 1683 with the work concerned here, the Description de L'Univers, a five-volume geographical text covering all aspects of the subject.
 It was heavily illustrated with nearly 700 prints and maps.
 (Burden)